redknightlois/cudalearn/readme.md

 Commercial editions can be used in closed source environments and are available under a subscription or perpetual pricing model.
 While the subscription is valid, new major releases are included.

 Developers are encouraged to buy a license early on to support the development (we know you will want to build concepts first).
-Once you are ready to deploy your application you need to buy a license.
+Once you are ready to deploy your application you will need to buy a license.

 Licenses are available per developer, per site or per company.

 ### Free (as in free beer) licenses.

 Open source projects are eligible to get a free project wide license.
-Please contact us including a few details about your project (most importantly where is the code published).
+Please contact us including a few details about your project (most importantly where is the code published) so we can let others know about it.

 Research projects are eligible to get a free project wide license.
 We encourage you to cite CudaLearn in your papers.

-Bizspark and startups are elegible to get a free project wide license if their revenue per year is less than 500000 USD
+Bizspark and startups are elegible for free project wide license if their revenue per year is less than 500000 USD

-Personal and demonstration use and non-for-profit are eligible to get a free project wide license.
+Personal, demonstrations and non-for-profit are eligible for free project wide license.

 ### Features for hire